Archduke Franz Ferdinand of Austria: Heir presumptive

-Franz Ferdinand had a fondness for trophy hunting that was excessive even by the standards of European nobility of this time.
+Franz Ferdinand had a fondness for trophy hunting that was excessive even by the standards of European nobility in his day.
 In his diaries he kept track of 272,511 game kills, 5,000 of which were deer.
 About 100,000 trophies were on exhibit at his Bohemian castle at Konopiště which he also stuffed with various antiquities, his other great passion.

 Military career

 Franz Ferdinand, like most males in the ruling Habsburg line, entered the Austro-Hungarian Army at a young age.
 He was frequently and rapidly promoted, given the rank of lieutenant at age fourteen, captain at twenty-two, colonel at twenty-seven, and major general at thirty-one.
 While never receiving formal staff training, he was considered eligible for command and at one point briefly led the primarily Hungarian 9th Hussar Regiment.
 In 1898 he was given a commission "at the special disposition of His Majesty" to make inquiries into all aspects of the military services and military agencies were commanded to share their papers with him.

-He also held honorary ranks in the Austro-Hungarian Navy, and received the rank of Admiral at the close of the Austro-Hungarian naval maneuvers in September 1902.
+He also held honorary ranks in the Austro-Hungarian Navy, and received the rank of admiral at the close of the Austro-Hungarian naval maneuvers in September 1902.

 Franz Ferdinand exerted influence on the armed forces even when he did not hold a specific command through a military chancery that produced and received documents and papers on military affairs.
 This was headed by Alexander Brosch von Aarenau and eventually employed a staff of sixteen.
 His authority was reinforced in 1907 when he secured the retirement of the Emperor's confidant Friedrich von Beck-Rzikowsky as Chief of the General Staff.
 Beck's successor, Franz Conrad von Hötzendorf, was personally selected by Franz Ferdinand.

 Franz in 1913, as heir-presumptive to the elderly emperor, had been appointed inspector general of all the armed forces of Austria-Hungary (Generalinspektor der gesamten bewaffneten Macht), a position superior to that previously held by Archduke Albrecht and including presumed command in wartime.